You can build a Freshdesk app by using the following steps.

 Validate and Pack

-Now that you have tested the app, you can check if the app is error-free and package it for submission.
+To check if the app is error-free and package it for submission, follow the given steps.